Pets Haven FAQ

 What do I have to do when I volunteer?

 Volunteering at Pets Haven brings with it a vast array of opportunities.
 Cleaning is our number one priority in the mornings at the shelter.
 We also need the dogs walked at least once a day, cats socialised and customers helped.
-We have events which often require volunteers also such as; the Royal Melbourne Show, adoption days, family days and pet expo’s.
+We have events which often require volunteers also such as; adoption days, family days and pet expo’s.

 Is volunteering all day?

 We have two shifts should a full day not suit you.
 The morning shift is from 9-1 and the afternoon shift from 1-5.
-Please advise us what your availabilities are and our Volunteer Coordinator will do her best to accommodate you.
+Please advise us what your availability is and our Volunteer Coordinator will do her best to accommodate you.

 What should I wear when volunteering?